HypothesisWorks/hypothesis/hypothesis-extra/hypothesis-django/README.rst

-This adds support for django to `Hypothesis <https://github.com/DRMacIver/hypothesis>`_.
+This package is deprecated and exists only for backwards compatibility reasons.
+You don't need it.